Alex888666/TherapyRepo/README.md

 - All connections to the robot are correct as showed in the user manual.
 - Setup the ether connection in the connection settings in Ubuntu.
 All robots have a label in the front of their base that show you which IP direction you should configure your connection.
 ![Ip Direction](robotbase.jpeg "IP Direction")
 - Open the terminal and see if you are capable of connecting to the robot via ping.
+- After the previous point was succesful, type the IP adress in any web browser (In my own experience Chrome works the best), to connect to the Robot Emika Desktop Interface.
+- Try using the block interface to move the robot.
+When you succesfully finish that, enter to the FCI mode and try connecting with ROS.